-With the passage of Proposition 218, any proposed increase in assessments must be placed for approval before the property owners by a mail ballot and a public hearing process.
-If a majority of ballots received (weighted by assessment amount) disapprove of the proposed measure, the County may not confirm and levy the increased assessments.
-The maximum annual assessment per benefit unit (BU) may be increased annually by the San Diego Consumer Price Index for all Urban Consumers (SDCPI-U), with a maximum increase of 3% annually.
+With the passage of Proposition 218, any proposed increase in assessments must be placed for approval before the property owners by a mailed ballot and a public hearing process.
+A majority of ballots received (weighted by assessment amount) must be affirmative for the County to confirm and levy the increased assessments.
+Indexing of assessments is not permitted under the current apportionment methodology.
+As such, the maximum authorized assessment rate cannot be increased without a vote of the affected property owners.